2022–23 U-17 Youth Cup

-The 2022–23 Elite Youth League, also known as 2022–23 Hero U-17 Youth Cup (for sponsorship ties with Hero MotoCorp), was the thirteenth season of the Indian Elite Youth League and the first season of the competition as an under-17 category.
+The 2022–23 Youth League, also known as 2022–23 Hero U-17 Youth Cup (for sponsorship ties with Hero MotoCorp), was the thirteenth season of the Indian Youth League and the first season of the competition as an under-17 category.

 The 2019–20 season was abandoned midway and the league was not held since then due to the coronavirus pandemic.

 Changes in format

 The new season saw reduction in number of games with a short format spanning over a month.